spdx/spdx-3-model/model/SimpleLicensing/Classes/AnyLicenseInfo.md

 ## Description

 AnyLicenseInfo is
-an bstract class representing a license combination consisting of one or more licenses (optionally including additional text), which may be combined according to the
+an abstract class representing a license combination consisting of one or more licenses (optionally including additional text), which may be combined according to the
 [SPDX license expression syntax](../../../annexes/SPDX-license-expressions.md).